-Any current or former stockholder, current officer or director of a corporation holding title to such real estate, or any person having a relationship enumerated in paragraph (3) to such stockholder, officer or director.
+- Any current or former stockholder, current officer or director of a corporation holding title to such real estate, or any person having a relationship enumerated in paragraph (2) to such stockholder, officer or director.

 Properties will be sold by item number, legal description and by county tax identification number.
 If the property is subject to a federal tax lien or federal judgment lien such lien will be so designated when it is sold.

 Payment and Fees

 All properties must be paid for on the day of the sale.
-Cash or checks as well as debit or credit cards are accepted.
-There is a 2.5% processing fee when using debit or credit cards.
+Cash ($1,000.00 limit) or checks are accepted as well as debit or credit cards (2.5% processing fee when using debit or credit cards).
 Checks should be made payable to the Clerk of the District Court.
 The buyer will receive a receipt upon payment.